OskarFindahl/TIN-dashboard/README.md

 ```

 ### Scraper
-> Can only run with api-key.
-Set in local_settings.py
+Can only run with api-key.
+Set in local_settings.py.
+For demonstration purposes, you can instead seed database with instructions under [backend setup](#backend).
 ```
 cd scraper
 ```